hsd-inflab/grundlagen-der-informatik-4/Course 2: improved Calculator/README.md

-1. Add another menu point for a password manager.
-This action shall open another submenu with the following functionalities:
-     1. set password
+1. Create a new java project named `git4c2b` without build tools.
+You may repurpose and adapt your CLI menu from the previous task and implement the following functionalities:
-     2. change password
+     1. change password
-     3. check password
+     2. check password
-     4. leave password manager (return to calculator menu)
+     2. leave password manager
 2. The following contraints apply:
-     1. The default password is "123456". it has to be changed after the first call of the program.
+     1. The default password is "123456".
      2. when setting a new password, it needs to contain at least:
           1. 8 characters in total
           2. One number
           3. One special character (* , - , /, ...)
           4. One uppercase character
      3. when changing the password, the new password must differ from the old one
+     4. if the password change is permitted, the user must confirm the new password by entering it again.
-     4. the password object (a string) must be properly encapsulated by the correct access modifiers and getter/setter functions.
+     5. the password object (a string) must be properly encapsulated by the correct access modifiers and getter/setter functions.
-3. To improve password storage security, upgrade your program by using a hashcode for storing the password insteand of plain text.
+3. **OPTIONAL**: To improve password storage security, upgrade your program by using a hashcode for storing the password instead of plain text.